 Yes, you do have to write some stuff for the site – namely in the form of image descriptions, or an occasional tutorial.
 In fact, you can write more content for the site if you want!
 If you decide to outsource, writing short passages means you'll be able to hire cheaper writers, versus more skilled ones that may be required for articles of 1,000 words or more.
 Even some non-native speakers can write a decent 100 word description of a picture.

 But the basic idea of lists of images means that you do not have to write 2000 of content every day, and you can spend your time doing other things on the website, or pay someone to create the content for you, and you can spend your time making the Facebook ads.

 Relies On Adsense

-Unfortunately, I’ve already been banned from Adsense, and that ban is for life.
-Nope.
-I can never create another account with them ever again, for any reason.
-Yeah, it pisses me off, and a lot of other people too.
+It's super easy to get been banned from Adsense, and that ban is for life.
+It pisses me off, and a lot of other people too.

 It’s really easy to get banned from the program, especially for beginners that are not familiar with all the rules.
 The company never actually tells you why you got banned either, and does not have to.

 If you’ve been banned from Adsense, you’ll need to be a critical thinker to make this product work for you.
 Personally, I still think the general set up of the business described in FAT Stacks is pretty cool, and I think I can make it work for another monetization strategy like affiliate marketing or email marketing.
 However, it means that my job won’t be as simple as driving Facebook traffic to the blog – I need a more in-depth strategy.

 There are other ad networks like media.net (also described in the guide), but none pay as well as Adsense and Google approved ad networks.